 In alignment with Montessori principles, we also want to design a space that is intriguing and empowering.
 Doing so will engage your child’s natural curiosity while letting them accomplish tasks by themselves!

-Here are some things to think about including in their drawer:
+Here are some things to think about including in a toddler kitchen:

 - Mini whisks, spoons, and spatulas

 - Measuring cups and spoons